-United Way East Ontario has been named one of Canada’s top-performing charities, having earned a 4-star rating from Charity Intelligence.
-As an independent research organization, Charity Intelligence impartially analyzes the transparency, accountability and cost-efficiency of more than 720 Canadian charities—empowering donors to make informed, intelligent giving decisions.
+United Way East Ontario has been named one of Canada’s top-performing charities, having earned a 4-out-of-4-star rating from Charity Intelligence, and making the independent research organization’s “2019 Top 100 Rated Charities” list.
+Charity Intelligence impartially analyzes the transparency, accountability and cost-efficiency of more than 720 Canadian charities—empowering donors to make informed, intelligent giving decisions.

 Our rating puts us in the top 20 per cent of rated Canadian charities, and reflects our efforts to manage donors’ contributions wisely.
 Whether it’s funds generously donated online, through events, business partnerships, workplaces or more, every donation we receive is put to work in the community where it was raised to help those most in need.

 Understanding our assessment

 Charity Intelligence reviews publicly available information on each of the charities it evaluates.
 This includes everything from audited financial statements to annual reports (here’s ours), tax filings and websites.
 Each charity is rigorously assessed and those that make the Top 100 list:

 - are leaders in reporting to donors—a good sign of accountability,